nakerz99/laravel-vue/README.md

 ### Backend (Laravel 11)
 - ✅ RESTful API with CRUD operations
+- ✅ User authentication with Laravel Sanctum
+- ✅ User-specific todo items
 - ✅ MySQL database with migrations
 - ✅ Input validation and error handling
 - ✅ CORS configured for frontend communication

 ### Frontend (Vue.js 3)
 - ✅ Modern, responsive UI with Bootstrap 5
+- ✅ Authentication with login, registration, and profile management
 - ✅ Create, edit, delete, and toggle todos
 - ✅ Filter todos by status (All, Pending, Completed)
 - ✅ Real-time feedback and error handling
+- ✅ Modal-based authentication forms
+- ✅ Responsive design for mobile, tablet, and desktop
 - ✅ JavaScript only (no TypeScript)

 ## 🛠️ Tech Stack